 Meiss Road Memorial

 Near the location of Jeff’s death, there is a permanent memorial dedicated to him, including a Memorial Roadway dedication sign.
 To visit Jeff’s memorial, travel East on Jackson Highway.
 Turn right at Dillard Road, then left onto Meiss Road.
-The Memorial Roadway sign will be a little ways down the road on your right, and just past the sign the memorial itself will be on your left.
-There is not an exact address to use in a mapping app, however the address range the memorial falls within is 14058-14020 Meiss Road in the community of Sloughhouse.
-See satellite images below for more detail.
+The Memorial Roadway sign will be a little way down the road on your right, and just past the sign, the memorial itself will be on your left.
+There is no exact address to use in a mapping app; however, the address range the memorial falls within is 14058-14020 Meiss Road in the community of Sloughhouse.
+See the satellite images below for more detail.

 Jeff Mitchell Memorial Field